Kunal-sharma05/Kunal-sharma05/README.md

 <h1 align="center">Hi 👋, I'm Kunal Sharma</h1>
 <h3 align="center">Computer Science Engineer | Android Developer | Java & Kotlin | I create efficient mobile solutions for seamless operations.</h3>

+<p align="center">Hello, I'm Kunal - a Computer Science engineer, proficient in Java, C++, and Python.

+I pursued my Bachelor's degree at Silicon Institute of Technology, achieving an impressive 8.8 CGPA.
+In my free time, I'm passionate about article writing and public speaking.

+I bring a wealth of experience, having written over 250 successful articles and managed teams for over 500 articles.
+I've also delved into machine learning, comparing algorithms for household income prediction using technologies like Neural Network and Anaconda.

+Here are three key strengths I bring to the table:

+•	Proficiency in multiple programming languages.
+•	Strong analytical skills in machine learning and data analysis.
+•	Effective teamwork and leadership in article writing.

+Currently, my goals involve collaborating on innovative projects and expanding my network.
+If you have exciting opportunities or wish to collaborate, please connect with me on LinkedIn.

+You can reach out to me at itsmekunal0501@gmail.com or +91 7347837852.
+Let's connect and explore possibilities together.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=kunal-sharma05&label=Profile%20views&color=0e75b6&style=flat" alt="kunal-sharma05" /> </p>

 - 🔭 I’m currently working on **Stable Diffusion XL 1.0**